HomeGoogle DocsSpreadsheetIF and VLOOKUP in Google Sheets: 3 Practical Examples

 Less than or equal to<=LTE

-Suppose the data range A2:B9 contains student names in column A and their total attendance in column B. We can use VLOOKUP to find the attendance of a student whose name is entered in cell D2.
+Suppose the range A2:B9 contains student names in column A and their total attendance in column B. The student’s name is entered in D2.

 =VLOOKUP(D2, A2:B9, 2, FALSE)